 Investing in our common stock involves a high degree of risk.
-Before you purchase our common stock, you should carefully consider the risks described below and the other information contained in this report, including our consolidated financial statements and accompanying notes.
+The following is a discussion of the risks, uncertainties and assumptions that we believe are material to our business, which should be considered in conjunction with the other information contained in this report, including our consolidated financial statements and accompanying notes.
 If any of the following risks actually occurs, our business, financial condition, results of operations or cash flows could be materially adversely affected.
+While the risks are organized by headers, and each risk is discussed separately, many are interrelated.
 In any such case, the trading price of our common stock could decline, and you could lose all or part of your investment.